-my inward parts (ULT)
+my inner parts (ULT) very dear to me (UST)

 The phrase this one is my inward parts is a metaphor for deep feelings about someone.
 Paul was saying this about Onesimus.

 Alternate translation: "this is a person whom I love dearly" or "this person is very special to me" (See: Metaphor)